awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-monitoring-cpu-credits.md

 ### Calculating CPU credit usage for Unlimited instances<a name="burstable-performance-instances-unlimited-calculation"></a>

 When a T3, T3a, or T2 instance needs to burst above the baseline, it always spends accrued credits before spending surplus credits\.
-When it depletes its accrued CPU credit balance, it can spend surplus credits to burst for as long as it needs\.
+When it depletes its accrued CPU credit balance, it can spend surplus credits to burst CPU for as long as it needs\.
 When CPU utilization falls below the baseline, surplus credits are always paid down before the instance accrues earned credits\.

 We use the term `Adjusted balance` in the following equations to reflect the activity that occurs in this five\-minute interval\.
 We use this value to arrive at the values for the `CPUCreditBalance` and `CPUSurplusCreditBalance` CloudWatch metrics\.